dbquiroga/challenge/README.md

 To get started with this project, you'll need to have the following prerequisites installed on your machine:

 1. Node JS: I recommend using version 16.14.2 or newer.
-2. Json-formatter for Native Reporter option(depends on your OS: https://github.com/cucumber/json-formatter)

 ## Getting Started